-₹ in Million Financial Asset Carrying Carrying Liability/ Terms and conditions value March value Contingent relating to pledge 31, 2014 December Liability for 31, 2012 which pledged as collateral I. Current Investments A. Mutual funds 400.00 Short-term Short-term loans are secured by pledge borrowings over debt mutual funds.
+₹ in Million Financial Asset Carrying value March 31, 2014 Carrying value December 31, 2012 Contingent Liability for Terms and conditions relating to pledge I. Current Investments A. Mutual funds 400.00 - Short-term borrowings Short-term loans are secured by pledge over debt mutual funds.
 II.
-Margin Money with Banks A. Margin Money for Letter of 84.91 Letter of Credit 13.11 The Margin Money is in the form of Credit interest bearing deposit with Banks.
+Margin Money with Banks A. Margin Money for Letter of Credit 13.11 84.91 Letter of Credit The Margin Money is in the form of interest bearing deposit with Banks.
 These deposits can be withdrawn on the maturity of all Open Letters of Credit.
-B. Margin Money for Bank 19.48 Bank Guarantee The Margin Money is in the form of Guarantee interest bearing deposit with Banks.
+B. Margin Money for Bank Guarantee - 19.48 Bank Guarantee The Margin Money is in the form of interest bearing deposit with Banks.
 These Deposits are against Performance Guarantees.
 These can be withdrawn on the satisfaction of the purpose for which the Guarantee is provided.
 III.
-Trade receivables 515.99 Bills discounted 792.56 The Bills discounted with Banks are secured by the Receivable
+Trade receivables 792.56 515.99 Bills discounted The Bills discounted with Banks are secured by the Receivable